Nora (cat)

-Nora the Piano Cat (born September 10, 2004) is a gray tabby cat, rescued from the streets of Camden, New Jersey, by the Furrever Friends animal shelter.
+Nora the Piano Cat (September 10, 2004 – February 5, 2024) was a gray tabby cat, rescued from the streets of Camden, New Jersey, by the Furrever Friends animal shelter.
 Nora gained international prominence after a YouTube video of her playing the piano went viral in 2007.
 The Times of London, in its online edition, characterized her music as being "something halfway between Philip Glass and free jazz".